Breaking Free from 10 Lies Society Taught You as Truth

 7. Work Hard to Become Rich and Successful

-One user shares the myth they hear most, “The only thing you need to do to be rich and successful is work hard.”
-In addition to it is that you have to have money to make money.
-It’s not a given that you will become successful if you work extremely hard.
+A myth that I’ve heard a lot growing up is, โ€œThe only thing you need to do to be rich and successful is work hard.โ€ In addition to it is that you have to have money to make money.
+Itโ€™s not a given that you will become successful if you work extremely hard.

-Another user has a different view on it and shares that everyone has a unique set of circumstances, skills, talents, and life experiences that give them access to opportunities that aren’t available or obvious to someone else.
-They added, “The smart people figure out how to leverage what they have available while the others whine that they don’t have what someone else does.”
+Everyone has a unique set of circumstances, skills, talents, and life experiences that give them access to opportunities that aren’t available or obvious to someone else.
+They add, โ€œThe smart people figure out how to leverage what they have available while the others whine that they don’t have what someone else does.โ€

 8. Humans Only Use 10% Of Their Brain

 We actually use most of our brains for even simple activities.
 Our brains are large and consume a lot of energy for a reason.
-They didn’t evolve just for fun.

 9. West Aussies Losing the Emu War